 Black Bean Corn Avocado Salad Storage

-Without the avocado and dressing added, this Black Bean Corn Avocado Salad sits fairly well and will last 2-3 days refrigerated in an airtight container.
+Without the avocado and dressing, this Black Bean Corn Avocado Salad lasts 2-3 days refrigerated in an airtight container.

-Add dressing only to the portions that will be enjoyed immediately; for leftovers, store salad, avocado, and dressing separately.
-Or simply omit the avocado.
+To keep it fresh, add dressing only to the portions that will be eaten immediately.
+Store any leftovers, avocado, and dressing separately, or leave out the avocado entirely.

 More Tasty Salad Recipes